shabiel/vista-book/manuscript/intro_to_mumps1.md

  * Intersystems Caché (aka OpenM)
  * Greystone Technology MUMPS (GT.M)
+ * YottaDB (a derivative of GT.M)
- * MV1
+ * RSM
  * M21
  * MiniM
- * Kevin O'Kane's MDH

-The most commonly used M implementations are Caché and GT.M.
-The main two differences between Caché and GT.M are:
+The most commonly used M implementations are Caché and GT.M/YottaDB.
+GT.M and YottaDB are used interchangably together.

- # Caché does not implement transactions properly, whereas GT.M provides full
- ACID compliant transactions.
-GT.M was born in the banking sector, where ACID compliance is critical to business operations, as money transfers need to be exact.
-Caché does not provide that guarantee; and in any case, electronic medical records such as VISTA and Epic were not coded to use transactions.
- Manuals explicitly tell the users that in an interrupted session data will be lost; and indeed, frequently it is, from the experience of the author.

- # Caché has subsumed MUMPS into a language called Caché ObjectScript.
-This
- language add semantics to MUMPS that don't exist in standard MUMPS, like braces and flexible spacing everywhere.

-In this section, it is worth mentioning the previous major M implementations:
+In this section, it is worth mentioning the major previous major M implementations:
 Digital Standard MUMPS, and Micronetics Standard MUMPS, abbreviated as DSM and MSM.
 These were the major platforms on which M ran for VISTA and RPMS.
 Intersystems, in an effort to consolidate the market, bought both DSM and MSM in the late